rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 ### Education, health and care plans

-Settings and health care professionals need to work with individual children, young people and learners and their families to identify and manage risks to support the care of the child or young person and the safety of the setting.
-Where a child, young person or learner has an existing education, health and care (EHC) plan, settings and local agencies can work together to update it as necessary, building on current processes in place.
+Settings and health care professionals need to work with individual children, young people and students and their families to identify and manage risks to support the care of the child or young person and the safety of the setting.
+Where a child, young person or student has an existing education, health and care (EHC) plan, settings and local agencies can work together to update it as necessary, building on current processes in place.

-For children, young people and learners who do not have an EHC plan, a health assessment should be undertaken to determine levels of potential need and risk.
+For children, young people and students who do not have an EHC plan, a health assessment should be undertaken to determine levels of potential need and risk.
 If an AGP may be needed when travelling to and from the setting, this should be included in any risk or needs assessment.